-They are also said to enhance productivity.
+Some people say duvet days can actually enhance productivity.
 That’s because staff feel that they are being treated with respect.
-They are being allowed to decide if they don’t want to work that day rather than having to call in and pretend to be sick or somehow otherwise justify their need for leave.
+They're being allowed to decide if they don’t want to work that day rather than having to call in and pretend to be sick or somehow otherwise justify their need for leave.

-Furthermore, duvet days instil a culture of integrity.
 Instead of calling in and having to make up an excuse for being off, the employee self-designating a duvet day allows them to be decent and honest.
-Equally, if an employee is simply not in the right frame of mind to come into work, it can be argued that they are better staying off anyway.
+Equally, if an employee is simply not in the right frame of mind to come into work, it could be argued that they are better staying off anyway.